tsahara/r7rs/content/procs.md

 numbers should return \tupe{inexact} rational numbers rather than reporting an implementation restriction.

-\vest An implementation may use floating-point and other approximate representation strategies for \tupe{inexact} numbers.
+An implementation may use floating-point and other approximate representation strategies for \tupe{inexact} numbers.
 This report recommends, but does not require, that implementations that use